-Mu Alpha Theta Certificate of Achievement Mu Alpha Theta, the National High School and Two Year College Mathematics Honor Society, awards two certificates for the projects demonstrating the most challenging, thorough, and creative investigation of a problem involving modern mathematics.
+Mu Alpha Theta Certificate of Achievement Mu Alpha Theta, the National High School and Two Year College Mathematics Honor Society, awards certificates for the projects demonstrating the most challenging, thorough, and creative investigation of a problem involving modern mathematics.

 Museum of Flight The Sights of Flight awards include free passes to the Museum of Flight.
 The Museum of Flight is the only aviation and space museum in Washington State that is both nationally accredited with the American Association of Museums and a Smithsonian Affiliate.